ipv6 filtering

 IPFIX Big Data: Enhanced Data Sources

 DDoS traffic analysis solutions extract various types of flow data from network devices.
-Flow record consists of different fields from various data types, including NetFlow, IPFIX, and sFlow.
-In addition, DDoS Big Data solutions can enrich records at the ingest layer by performing the lookup on source and destination in the flow, BGP table, and GeoIP database.
+The flow record consists of fields from multiple data types, including NetFlow, IPFIX, and sFlow.
+In addition, DDoS Big Data solutions can enrich records at the ingest layer by performing a lookup of the source and destination in the flow, BGP table, and GeoIP database.
 These values are added as volumes and fields stored with the original flow.
 The extra information lets administrators slice the traffic at ingesting, enabling a fantastic multi-dimensional view of network traffic.

 Tools like sFlOW and IPFIX variants like IPFIX BGP are critical in DDoS detection.
 Classic flow fields based on 5-tuples include IP address and source/destination port numbers, which are later expanded to include MAC address, MPLS, and application schematics like URLs, HTTP host headers, DNS queries, and responses.